 The risk factors for heart disease can and often do begin in childhood.
 Pediatricians not only try to keep their patients healthy during childhood, but also do everything they can to ensure lifelong health and well-being.

-That's why the American Academy of Pediatrics recently issued a special report for pediatricians on how they can help their patients grow up to have healthy hearts.
+That's why the American Academy of Pediatrics issued a special report for pediatricians on how they can help their patients grow up to have healthy hearts.

 The 48-page report has some important take-aways for parents, as well.

 - Family history matters.
 High blood pressure, high cholesterol and other heart-disease risk factors can run in families.
 Talk to your family members about their health, and get checked out yourself.
 If there are any changes in your family's health, let your child's pediatrician know.

 - Smoking is really bad.
 It's not just bad for the smoker, but bad for anyone who is exposed to the cigarette smoke.
 If you smoke, talk to your doctor about smoking cessation programs.
 Keep your children away from cigarette smoke — and do everything you can to stop them from smoking themselves.

 - Weight matters.
 Baby fat turns into kid fat that can often turn into adult fat.
 Being overweight is a huge risk factor for heart disease.
 At every doctor's visit, find out whether your child's weight is healthy.
 Know your child's BMI (Body Mass Index).
 If it's over the 85th percentile for age, take action.
 Don't ignore it.
 Talk to your doctor about the best ways to get your child to a healthier weight.

 - A healthy diet is crucial.
 Here are some highlights of the dietary recommendations: